"I’m the best version of myself"

 Was: 82kg | Now: 67kg

 How she did it: Online Coaching

 Then & Now

-Andrea Salmeron is getting married in a matter of weeks and, at her latest fitting appointment, her dressmaker wasn’t very happy with her.
+At her last wedding dress fitting, Andrea’s dressmaker wasn’t very happy with her.
 “She said, ‘Andrea!
 You really shouldn’t have bought a size 14; a 10 would have been perfect.’
 I turned to the mirror and couldn’t believe how beautiful I looked,” she says.

 “The dressmaker was pinching the dress in and saying, ‘We’ll have to take it in here, and at the waist, and there’, and I looked at my body and I thought, ‘Wow, this is it.
 This is what I wanted.’
 I know it sounds silly, but I got emotional.
 It made me cry tears of happiness that I could finally look in the mirror and not be so depressed by the reflection in front of me.”